NSoiffer/MathCAT/README.md

 #         value: string
 #         replace: [replacements]  # tts values need to scope contents
 #      - spell:  string (usually a single letter to be pronounced as the letter)
+#      - bookmark: some xpath (as string) returns an 'id' that can be used for synchronized highlighting
 ```

 Note: for "pause", the "auto" value will calculate a pausing amount based on the complexity of the surrounding parts.
 The more complex they are, the longer the pause (up to a limit).
 The basic idea is that you want to give the listener time to digest and separate out the two parts when one or both are more complicated.